decred/dcrdocs/docs/getting-started/user-guides/paymetheus.md

 <i class="fa fa-exclamation-triangle"></i> **STOP HERE!!!
 DO NOT CLICK CONTINUE! **

 **This is the most important part of using Decred.
-In the white box you key (or seed) words are displayed.
+In the white box your key (or seed) words are displayed.
 These words are the key to your wallet.  **
  **WITHOUT THESE WORDS OR THE HEX REPRESENTATION YOU WILL PERMANANTLY AND FOREVER LOSE ACCESS TO YOUR FUNDS!**

 **DO NOT GIVE THEM TO ANYONE ELSE, NOT EVEN DECRED DEVELOPERS!**